top of page

 Liptena decipiens (female, upper and underside)

-A small Afrotropical genus comprising 15 species with two being recorded at Semuliki: Tetrarhanis ilala and T. ilma.
-Three species have been recorded in Uganda with T. stempfferi so far not being recorded at Semuliki, although it has been recorded in the Ituri Forest but only in the Labwor Hills in Northern Uganda.
+Genus Tetrarhanis.
+A small genus comprising 15 species with two being recorded at Semuliki: Tetrarhanis ilala and T. ilma.
+Three species have been recorded in Uganda with T. stempfferi so far not being recorded at Semuliki, although it has been recorded in the Ituri Forest but only in the Labwor Hills in northern Uganda.
 Again these two species are associated with forest in good condition.

 Tetrarhanis ilma.jpeg